 Athletes are responsible for any prohibited substance that may be found in their sample.
 Unlike foods and medications, the supplement industry is subject to little government regulation making it impossible for the CCES to confirm whether or not a supplement contains prohibited substances.
 After a number of anti-doping violations related to supplement use, the CCES would like to stress to the Canadian sport community the extreme risk an athlete runs when using supplements as they pose an unacceptable risk for athletes and their athletic career.

 Supplements are sometimes referred to as nutritional/dietary supplements or natural health products.
 They are not classified as food or drugs and are not covered by the Canadian Food and Drugs Act.

 Unlike food and pharmaceutical production, the supplement industry is subject to little government regulation.
 Consequently supplements may:

 The number of anti-doping violations resulting from the use of supplements demonstrates the extreme risk an athlete runs when using supplements.
 A positive test for an athlete who uses supplements may result in a violation regardless of how the prohibited substance got into their body.
 Serious sanctions may be imposed.

-Athletes have a personal responsibility to evaluate all the risks associated with supplements before using them, and are responsible for any prohibited substance found in their sample - this is known as strict liability.
+Athletes have a personal responsibility to evaluate all the risks associated with the consumption of supplements before using them, and are responsible for any prohibited substance found in their sample - this is known as strict liability.